 Where to Go for Live Music in Maryland

-From bluegrass to Balti-beat to bash-metal, Maryland means music.
-Here’s our list of must visit venues, but be warned, this top ten list rocks so hard, it goes to eleven!
-You’ll also want to check out our list of outdoor music venues in Maryland—so you don’t miss a beat.
+From bluegrass and folk, to pop and hip-hop, to classical and jazz, Maryland means music.
+Here’s our list of must visit venues for music lovers of all stripes!
+You’ll also want to check out our festival listings and our Unique Musical Experiences for Music Lovers so you don’t miss a beat.

 Under a flood of colorful neon lights, see big-name acts in this ornate downtown theater with a capacity for 2,000 music-loving fans.
 From a balcony perch to a VIP box or bar booth, you’ll have great views of all of the onstage action.
-Raise your fist to signal appreciation for current artists such as Blue October, Milky Chance and the Disco Biscuits.
+This classic venue offers an array of diverse live music programming while also providing a small intimate show experience.

-Diverse, popular and accomplished musicians—including the likes of David Crosby, Wynonna, Tab Benoit and Keb’ Mo’—get booked to jam in this cozy downtown venue.
+Diverse, popular and accomplished musicians—including the likes of Lone Bellow, The Bodeans, and Al Stewart get booked to jam in this cozy downtown venue.
 With craft beers brewed onsite and excellent pub fare, you’ll want for nothing more while watching them perform.
-Sign up for the premium experience of dinner, drinks and the show.
+Sign up for the premium experience of dinner, drinks, and the show.

 Just pick your preferred genre, then match it with this popular venue’s concert schedule of artists imported to play in the city.
 Hear country one day, punk the next, and rock, blues and acoustic acts later on in the week.
 Groove to the beats standing in front of the stage or from bleacher seats in the balcony.